dbcook/pm30_mv_cnc/README.md

 doesn't hurt much in practice.
 It's trivial to implement a switch on the 0-10V signal to transfer control from the potentiometer on the stock control box to the CNC controller.
+The BLDC gives better torque at low RPMs than typical VFD AC motors.

-* The E-stop button that comes with the PM-30 is a clone of the standard Omron type with stackable contacts, so you can easily add a contact module to provide the E-stop input to the CNC controller.
+* The E-stop button that comes with the PM-30 is a clone of the standard Omron/IDEC type with stackable contacts, so you can easily add a contact module to provide the E-stop input to the CNC controller.

 * The spindle has a pulley drive that provides 1500rpm and 3000 rpm ranges, so you can get more torque at lower speeds if desired.
-In practice, when using carbide tooling on aluminum I've never encountered a need to go to the lower speed pulley.
+In practice, the BLDC motor makes this feature almost redundant.
+When using carbide tooling on aluminum I've never encountered a need to go to the lower speed pulley.

 * The column has a square flat mounting surface to the base casting and is not cantilevered, unlike many small mills.
 That allows the column to be shimmed on the base if needed to adjust head nod.
 On my unit the verticality of the column is very good and I have not had to shim it.
+That said, the dimensions of the column mount faces are fairly small, which would make accurate shimming pretty tough as you'd need sub-0.001" shims.

 * It's possible to extend the Y travel in the outward direction by around an inch via a simple modification to the base casting.
-This doesn't really increase the net Y travel wtihout resetting the work on the table, but does allow some additional flexibility in positioning larger workpieces.
+This doesn't really increase the net Y travel wtihout resetting the work on the table, but does allow some additional flexibility in positioning larger workpieces on the table.

 ## The CNC Conversion Kit

 I used the PM-30 conversion kit from [Arizona CNC Kits](https://www.arizonacnckits.com/).
 The owner Dave Clements is fantastic to work with and very conscientious.
 When my Y mount plate turned out to be too thick for my particular unit, he made me a new one immediately.